Fitting and Interpreting the Latent Actor-Partner Interdependence Model (L-APIM)

 For this exemplar, we use the commitmentQ

-satisfaction from the Rusbult et al. (1998) Investment Model
+items for relationship satisfaction from the Rusbult et al. (1998)

-Scale.
-This dataset includes the very same items as the
+Investment Model Scale.
+This dataset includes the very same

 data set used in the exemplar for the CDFM,